Edw590/F1DP/README.md

 Hi everyone.
 I've decided to attempt to port all patches made to the Windows version of Fallout 1 to the MS-DOS one.
 Some Windows patches are DLL mods, and even if DOS recognizes DLLs with help of extenders or whatever it is, the DLL code is for the Windows version only (but anyway, I've no idea how to load and even program a DLL, at least yet).
 But I've went around that.
 This way, those who need to play with the DOS version like me for whatever reason can enjoy the patches that the Windows version players can.

-This repository contains the code for everything involved with the patcher:
+This repository contains the code for everything involved with F1DP:
 - the Installer, in Go (a GoLand project - this repository -, which includes inside it the below 2 things);
 - the Patcher, in C and Inline-Assembly (a CLion project);
 - and Loader, in Assembly (a file compiled from Sublime Text 3 using MASM 9.0 and using the compilation assistant and Sublime Text stuff from this repository of mine: https://github.com/DADi590/Chrome-Dino-Game-in-Assembly).